stewart-n/nikkiestewart.github.io/README.md

 Project Deployment:

-Go to http://nikkiestewart.github.io or click on the index.html file.
+click on the index.html file.

 License: